 What is an Invasive Plant?

 Invasive plants pose a serious risk to ecosystems in Virginia.
-These plants are non-native or introduced to an ecosystem and can cause economic or environmental harm.
+These plants are non-native, have been introduced to new ecosystems by humans, and cause damage to the economy, the environment or to human health.
 They are costly to control, reduce productivity within forests, can grow faster than native species, and spread quickly.
 Invasive plants can be trees, shrubs, grasses, or other herbaceous species.
 There are many species of invasive plants that threaten Virginia’s forests and landscapes, as well as tools to help identify and combat these species.

 Identification of Invasive Plants in Virginia